As Christian Pulisic works his way back, U.S. soccer could use a win in qualifying

 To be sidelined for an extended time this early in the season typically sets a player back much more so than in midseason.

 After clearing health protocols, Pulisic was allowed to join the U.S. squad last weekend in Nashville.
 He trained with his teammates before they departed for San Salvador on Wednesday.
-Since camp opener, Berhalter has said he was uncertain whether Pulisic would be available for any of these first three qualifiers.
+Since camp opened, Berhalter has said he was uncertain whether Pulisic would be available for any of these first three qualifiers.
 On Wednesday, the Americans will visit Honduras.

 The result Thursday ended the U.S. team’s streak of 15 consecutive matches with a goal.
 However, the Americans had failed to score multiple goals in five of the previous six games.